| Now that the data is entered and

 After

-You will see that both variable
+you move the variables You will see that both variable

 names appear in the “Paired Variables” window on the right.
 You will see a